rust-lang/rfcs/text/3697-declarative-attribute-macros.md

 invoking a common helper.
 We should consider if we consider that mechanism sufficient, or if we should provide another mechanism for a set of related attribute macros to appear in any order.

+If it turns out many users of attribute macros want to emit new tokens but leave the tokens they were applied to unmodified, we may want to have a convenient mechanism for that.